 What is loan grading?

-All loans listed on ThinCats are issued with a Credit and a Security Grade, represented by a series of “stars” and “padlocks” respectively.
-These are assigned based on in-depth analyses performed on the company requesting the loan, its directors, and the security pledged against the loan.
-Additionally, in relevant cases, cash flows are used to determine the security cover of a loan where these cash flows are seen to be predictable and diversified.
+Since the introduction of loan grading all loans listed on ThinCats were issued with a Credit and a Security Grade, represented by a series of “stars” and “padlocks” respectively.
+These were assigned based on in-depth analyses performed on the company requesting the loan, its directors, and the security pledged against the loan.
+Additionally, in relevant cases, cash flows were used to determine the security cover of a loan where these cash flows were seen to be predictable and diversified.

 ThinCats prides itself on its hands-on approach to loans and their security, and each loan is assessed on an individual basis.

 Credit Grades range from five stars (lowest risk of default) through to one star (highest risk of default).

 Security Grades range from five padlocks (highest security in relation to recovery of investment upon default) through to one padlock (lowest security in relation to recovery of investment upon default).

 The gradings supported your investment choices, they did not replace it.
 The decision as to whether or not to invest in an individual business loan will always rest with the investor.